-She edited work from thirty years of Parabola essays for a book, The Inner Journey: Native Traditions, from Morning Light Press, recently published.
+She edited a book of work from thirty years of Parabola essays on Native issues and spirituality, The Inner Journey: Native Traditions, from Morning Light Press, recently published.
 This is a collection of essays on Native myth and tradition excerpted from Parabola Magazine.
 In addition, she has just had a short documentary PBS/American Experience posted for the REEL/NATIVE series, A Feel for the Land.
 Hogan was only the second minority woman at the University of Colorado to become a Full Professor.
 Her main interests as both writer and scholar are environmental issues, indigenous spiritual traditions and culture, and Southeastern tribal histories.
-She is currently on the Board of Advisors for Orion Magazine, an environmental journal.
+She is currently on the Board of Advisors for Orion Magazine, and several organizations.

 DARK.
 SWEET. is a collection of work since the 1970's and begins with the life of her Chickasaw family in Oklahoma.
 It's publication holds selections from each book published since that time and shows her growth as an indigenous writer, thinker, environmentalist, and woman, caring for traditional knowledge.
 Her book INDIOS, is a long poem in parts, and it is also a performance piece for a singular woman's voice.
 It was published by Wings Press.
-Dark.
-Sweet.
-New and Selected Poetry is scheduled this year from Coffee House Press.
+It has only been performed by Linda Hogan at Collected Works In Santa Fe.

-Hogan is currently working on a new novel as well as essays about Chickasaw history, mythology, and life ways, taking a critical look at past studies of the tribal histories: Rivers and Mounds of the Heart She also has a chapter on Traditional Indigenous Knowledge and animals in a new book on TEK coming out from Oxford University Press.
+working on a long-term project about Chickasaw history, mythology, and lifeways, taking a critical look at past studies of the tribal histories: Rivers and Mounds of the Heart She has a chapter on Traditional Indigenous Knowledge and animals in a new book on TEK coming out from Oxford University Press.
 From Rutledge, a beginning chapter on Environment and the Humanities which includes a critical look at the notion go the Anthropocene.

 She was a Plenary Speaker at the Environmental Literature Conference in Turkey in November 2009, and presented a 90 minute program at the International Congress of the Parliament of World Religions in Melbourne, as well as moderating and speaking on a panel on Tribal Sovereignty at the same Congress in December 2009.

-In April 2014 Hogan will be one of the writers adding to the 200 year record of the Andrews Long Term Research site in the forest near Corvallis, Oregon, a collaboration between scientists and artists which continues to influence her writing.
+In April 2014 Hogan was one of the writers adding to the 200 year record of the Andrews Long Term Research site in the forest near Corvallis, Oregon, a collaboration between scientists and artists which continues to influence her writing.